Elementary planes in the Apollonian orbifold: Elementary planes in acylindrical hyperbolic 3-manifolds

 \subsection{Elementary planes in acylindrical manifolds}

-In this section, let $M=\Gamma\backslash\mathbb{H}^3$ be a geometrically finite acylindrical hyperbolic 3-manifold with Fuchsian boundary (i.e.\ $\core(M)$ has totally geodesic boundary)\footnote{Some of the statements proved in this section still hold for those with quasifuchsian boundary with some caveats, which we will note as appropriate.}.
+In this subsection, let $M=\Gamma\backslash\mathbb{H}^3$ be a geometrically finite acylindrical hyperbolic 3-manifold with Fuchsian boundary (i.e.\ $\core(M)$ has totally geodesic boundary)\footnote{Some of the statements proved in this subsection still hold for those with quasifuchsian boundary with some caveats, which we will note as appropriate.}.
 Let $\Lambda$ be the limit set of $\Gamma$, and $\Omega$ its domain of discontinuity.
 Recall that given a geodesic plane $P$, we write $\core(P)=P\cap\core(M)$.